Alla-QA/alla1978/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Nice to see you.</h1>

-Welcome to my page!
-I'm Alla, Middle QA Engineer from Minsk, Belarus.
+### Welcome to my page!
+I'm Alla, Middle QA Engineer from Minsk, Belarus 👋
 My experience in testing is about 3 years.
 My goal is to ensure high quality product by developing and implementing effective testing strategies.

 ### Tools